Credits- Simi K. Rao and Emrys

 Broken, shattered, run down windows

-Windows that protect and hide, windows to the world outside
+Windows that protect and hide,

-And sometimes to the world within
+and sometimes to the world within

-Unraveling layer by layer, revealing,
+unraveling layer by layer, revealing,

 A tool for introspection and scrutiny,